 A quick seasonal plea: please don’t boil your brussels.
 It’s bad and wrong.
 Imagine how much happier everyone will be if you can cook your sprouts in a way that doesn’t have the sulphurous tang of a tramp’s arse.

 So your son/daughter has a new special friend.
 Anxious to impress, you issue an invite for Sunday lunch, but when the day arrives you discover at the very last moment that said friend is – gasp! – vegetarian.
-Don’t panic.
-Honestly, any vegetarian will be happy with a standard roast dinner minus the meat.
-Chuck […]

 Because I’ve never had a clue about what to do with orzo pasta – and because I barely have time to think of new recipes at the moment – I pinched this from Yotam Ottolenghi’s latest book.
 Orzo pasta is the one that looks like grains of rice, and that’s pretty much how you use it.
 I should have known.
 My contribution to this recipe is to swap the specified hard processed mozzarella, which they don’t seem to sell anywhere near me, for the real thing.
 Also, I swapped the original celery for green beens because, you know, celery.

 I’ve used a couple of moderately unusual ingredients in this salad.
 Camargue rice comes from a beautiful mosquito-infested region of France, and I’ve heard it’s technically not really ‘rice’ but that’s what they call it.
 It has a brilliant nutty taste and can be found in supermarkets (well, Waitrose in Bath at any rate).

 Peaches cooked on a griddle pan are fantastic.
 They develop a sweeter caramelised flavour that complements the bitterness of the blackened bits where they catch against the ridges of the pan.
 Perfect in this unusual and delicious starter.

 Continue reading Grilled peach, rocket and parmesan salad